PyChamber/PyChamber/docs/the_interface.md

-PyChamber consists of two areas: the plugin panel (in cyan), and the main area (in fuschia).
+PyChamber consists of two areas: the experiment and plugin panels (in cyan), and the plot area (in fuschia).

 ![Main Window](./assets/main_window_areas.png)